How to Build a Custom AI Agent from Scratch: Step-by-Step Guide for Developers

 Frequently Asked Questions

 Q1.
-Why define structured input/output schemas instead of using free-form text?
+Why use structured schemas over free-form input/output?

 Q2.
-What is ReAct and why is it useful?
+What is the ReAct pattern, and why should I care?

 Conclusion